10 Types of Bats in South Dakota

 The Silver-haired Bat is also on our list of types of bats in South Dakota.
 It is characterized by its silver fur, black ears, and tail, and two large eyes set high on its head.

-These mammals are small, weighing between 8–14 grams and measuring up to 10 cm in length from nose to tail tip.
+These mammals are small, weighing between 8 and 14 grams and measuring up to 10 cm in length from nose to tail tip.

-Regarding diet, the Silver-haired Bat primarily feeds on flying insects such as caddisflies and moths which they capture mid-flight.
+Regarding diet, the Silver-haired Bat primarily feeds on flying insects such as caddisflies and moths, which it captures mid-flight.

 They are known to roost inside dead trees or tree cavities during the day but have also been documented using abandoned buildings as part of their daily activity cycle.